 Moving to Oman

 Expats moving to Oman should prepare themselves for a financially and culturally rewarding experience.
-Oman has emerged as a major economic player in the Gulf region, and is a prime example of what can be achieved when petrodollars are wisely invested in the country's infrastructure.
+Oman has emerged as a major economic player in the Gulf region, and is a prime example of what can be achieved when petrodollars are wisely invested in a country's infrastructure.

 The country is a gentle introduction to the Middle East as it is among the safest, most stable countries in the Gulf region, and an example to and envy of many of its neighbours.

 Even those expats discouraged by the idea of relocating to the desert for a year – perhaps picturing a barren, desolate and depressing landscape – will be surprised by Oman's interesting geography.
-The small state on the southeastern shores of the Arabian Peninsula showcases 1,060 miles (1,700km) of sunny coastline, as well as dry desert riverbeds (wadis), lush coconut and banana plantations, iconic white sand dunes, terraced rose plantations and frankincense trees, as well as austere rocky outcrops.
+The small state on the southeastern shores of the Arabian Peninsula showcases 1,060 miles (1,700km) of sunny coastline, as well as beautiful desert riverbeds (wadis), lush coconut and banana plantations, iconic white sand dunes, terraced rose plantations and frankincense trees, as well as austere rocky outcrops.

 Beyond exploring the country's fascinating landscape, there is plenty more for expats to see and do in Oman.
 This is a priority for the government, as it seeks to diversify its economy through tourism.